 Divide the frosting into five bowls (about 130 g each) and color each frosting a different color of your choice.
 Begin coloring with minimal amounts of food coloring.
 Transfer frosting to five plastic food storage bags.

-Turn cakes out of pans and remove parchment paper.
+Turn chilled cakes out of pans and remove parchment paper.
 Slice each cake horizontally into three layers.
-Ideally, you would use a cake leveler to cut the layers.
-It’s ok to use a serrated bread knife to cut the layers.
+Ideally, you would use a cake leveler to cut the layers but a long, serrated bread knife works as well.
 Don’t worry if the layers aren’t perfect, the cake will still be beautiful.

 Place the bottom layer on a cake platter and lay strips of parchment paper under the edges to make cleaning the platter easier afterwards.